jamillambert/jamillambert/README.md

 Studied computer science (C++, Java) and a PhD in physics at Sydney University.

-Recently decided to transition full-time into software engineering, and currently focusing on Open Source Software Development in Rust.
+Recently decided to transition full-time into software engineering.
+Currently focusing on Open Source Software Development in Rust, taking advantage of recent developments in AI to improve productivity.